This blog post was updated on 30 June 2022.

 This blog post will look at three reasons to work with micro-influencers for B2B marketing.

 It can seem like an odd statement, at first.
-However, it has long been known that as the follower count goes up, the percentage of likes, shares and comments goes down.
-Users with 1,000 to 10,000 followers on Instagram have an average engagement rate of 4%.
-In comparison, users with an audience of 10,000 to 100,000 followers have an average engagement rate of just 1.22% – that is a quarter of what micro-influencers get!
+But the reality is that, on Instagram at least, micro-influencers consistently have a higher engagement rate than influencers with a higher follower count.
+Instagram users with 1,000 to 5,000 followers have an average engagement rate of 4.84%.
+In comparison, Instagram users with an audience of 20,000 to 100,000 followers have an average engagement rate of just 1.22% – that is a quarter of what micro-influencers get!

 Engagement rate is one of the key metrics you should look at and analyse, so you can understand the reach and level of influence of that individual.
 Amongst other things, a high engagement rate will give you an indication that the audience is real.
 In an era where followers can be bought and sold, looking at the engagement rate will tell you whether an audience has been artificially inflated or not.